-Suggested places to hold Character Day events:
+Places to hold Character Day events:

-Sample 40 Minute Event:
+Sample Age 7 and Under 40 Minute Event:

-- 5 mins: Introduce Character Day
+5 mins: Introduce Character Day

-- 10 mins: Watch The Science of Character film (or The Adaptable Mind, 30,000 Days, or The Making of a Mensch)
+10 mins: Watch The Science of Character film (or 30,000 Days, The Adaptable Mind, or The Making of a Mensch)

-- 20 mins: Use the Periodic Table of Character Strengths and questions from the discussion kits (appropriate age range)
+20 mins: Use the Periodic Table of Character Strengths and questions from the discussion kits (appropriate age range)

-- 5 Mins: Wrap Up
+5 Mins: Wrap Up

 Sample 60 Minute Event:

-General Event suggestions:
+More Event suggestions:

 - Use the provided discussion kits, which include a poster of the Periodic Table of Character Strengths, questions, quotes, and discussion guides for different ages (ages 4-99+).